tonethar/IGME-330-Spring-2022/projects/p1-checkpoint-2.md

 5. These results WILL be displayed using a custom "card" component that was created by you
     - refer to [HW - Web Components-3](https://github.com/tonethar/IGME-330-Master/blob/master/notes/HW-wc-3.md) and the `<sw-card>` component as an example

-6. Every time the user clicks the search button, this App page WILL automatically save the last term searched by the user and the third control's UI *state* in the browser's `localStorage` - this was covered in IGME-230/235 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
+6. ***\*This "UI state preservation" requirement has been deferred to the final project deliveravle, you do not have to do this for checkpoint #2\**** Every time the user clicks the search button, this App page WILL automatically save the last term searched by the user and the third control's UI *state* in the browser's `localStorage` - this was covered in IGME-230/235 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
     - we are going to test this capability by typing in a search term, changing a value of the 3rd control, doing a search, and then closing the browser window.
 When we re-open the window, the user's last search term must be visible, and the rest of the UI should be in the same *state*
     - you will store this app state in an *object literal* under a single "key" named `abc1234-p1-settings` (where `abc1234` is your "banjo id")
     - storing object literals in `localStorage` is covered here - [Web Apps 9 - WebStorage API - Storing Objects with Web Storage](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md#iii-storing-objects-with-web-storage)